2022 Olympic Medal Count: Which Country Has the Most Medals, Where Team USA Ranks

 The United States came to Beijing with the second-most Winter Olympics medals with 305.

-Over 300 medals were awarded to Olympians participating in the 2022 Winter Games.
-With 15 sports and 109 events, ranging from skiing to bobsledding to figure skating, world-class athletes will go for gold during a two-week global competition on the grandest stage.
+More than 300 medals were awarded to Olympians participating in the 2022 Winter Games.
+With 15 sports and 109 events, ranging from skiing to bobsledding to figure skating, world-class athletes went for gold during the global competition.

 Here are the top nations in the final medal count: